Hack it at https://cyberstakes.acictf.com

 Ties are broken in favor of the first person to a given score.
 There are no bonus points for “first solve”.

 There are 6 competitive categories.
-The top performer in each category will be rewarded with a fully funded TDY opportunity to a top notch hacker conference in early 2019.
+The top performer in each category will be recognized.

 While the competition is open to all federal employees.
 Only members of the U.S. Army, Department of the Army Civilians, ROTC, and service academy students are eligible for prizes.